a55uka/serenity-meow/README.md

 #[tokio::main]
 async fn main() {
-    // Login with a bot token from the environment let token = env::var("DISCORD_TOKEN").expect("Expected a token in the environment");
+    // Login with a user token from the environment let token = env::var("DISCORD_TOKEN").expect("Expected a token in the environment");

-    // Create a new instance of the Client, logging in as a bot. let mut client =
+    // Create a new instance of the Client, logging in as a user. let mut client =
         Client::builder_self_bot(&token).event_handler(Handler).await.expect("Err creating client");